chaconnewu/awesome-augmented/awesomes/awesome-elixir.md

 *Standalone applications.*
 * [Alher](https://github.com/Queertoo/Alher) - Alexander is a rock-solid IRC bot written in Elixir with powerful plugins.
 * [bpe](https://github.com/spawnproc/bpe) - Business Process Engine in Erlang.
+* [Consolex](https://github.com/sivsushruth/consolex) - Consolex is a tool that allows you to attach a web based console to any mix project.
 * [dragonfly_server](https://github.com/cloud8421/dragonfly-server) - Elixir app to serve Dragonfly images.
 * [Exon](https://github.com/tchoutri/Exon) - A “mess manager” developed in Elixir and provides a simple API to manage & document your stuff.
 * [Hydra](https://github.com/doomspork/hydra) - A multi-headed beast: API gateway, request cache, and data transformations.